Examples on how to deploy Antidote via Kubernetes can be found here.

 The solution provided in the link above in general needs an administrator to manually provide this storage.
 An provisioner can be configured such that each of this provided storage can be accessed through a volumeClaimTemplate again.
 This means there is no change to the StatefulSet.yaml but the storageClassName in the claim template.

-Accessing each instance of a StatefulSet will be done through a Service with a LoadBalancer-property.
+Accessing a data center is done with a Service, that has a LoadBalancer-property.
 If used in combination with a cloud provider that supports this feature, this services will be provided with an ExternalIPAdress, which will allow for traffic from outside the cluster.
-The service that is used to expose a specific pod to the outside net will be called pod-service from here on.
+Also this Service is provided a ClusterIpAddress which is cluster internal.
+This may other applications to access the data center inside the cluster more easily.